Atrix256/SampleZoo/README.md

 # SampleZoo
-Simple implementations of sampling patterns, with objective tests to compare them
+Simple implementations of sampling patterns, with objective tests to compare them.

+Created by Alan Wolfe
+Full list of contributors here: [credits](credits.md)

 TODO: